Evan Meek: Kia Tigers

 On July 20, 2015, the Kia Tigers of the Korea Baseball Organization announced that they had signed Meek to a one-year deal worth $150,000.
 Meek filled a roster vacancy created by the club's release of former MLB pitcher Philip Humber on the same day.
+He became a free agent following the season.

 Somerset Patriots

 On May 5, 2016, Meek signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
-He was released on July 20, 2016.
+In 10 appearances for Somerset, he logged a 1–0 record and 3.86 ERA with eight strikeouts across 9 1/3 innings of relief.
+Meek was released by the Patriots on July 20.

 Lancaster Barnstormers

 On July 26, 2016, Meek signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He became a free agent after the 2016 season.
+He made 15 appearances for the Barnstormers, but struggled to a 1–2 record and 7.24 ERA with 17 strikeouts across 13 2/3 innings pitched.
+Meek became a free agent after the season.

 Scouting report

-Meek's four-seam fastball normally sits around 95 mph, although he is capable of reaching 97–98 mph on occasion.
-It is his primary pitch, throwing it slightly over half the time.
-Despite missing the final two months of the 2009 Major League Baseball season, he added 8 pounds of muscle during the off-season and promised that he would be able to hit 100 mph in 2010.
-Since his command has improved throughout his career – 5.55 walks per 9 innings in 2009 to around 2.10 in 2010 – opposing batters have shown more willingness to chase the pitch, even out of the strike zone to due his ability throw his other pitches for strikes.
+Meek's four-seam fastball normally sat around 95 mph, although he was capable of reaching 97–98 mph on occasion.
+It was his primary pitch, throwing it slightly over half the time.
+Despite missing the final two months of the 2009 Major League Baseball season, he added eight pounds of muscle during the off-season and promised that he would be able to hit 100 mph in 2010.
+Since his command improved throughout his career – 5.55 walks per 9 innings in 2009 to around 2.10 in 2010 – opposing batters showed more willingness to chase the pitch, even out of the strike zone to due his ability throw his other pitches for strikes.

-However, after several injuries in 2011, Meek saw his fastball velocity decrease into the low to mid 90s, ranging from 90-95 mph.
+However, after several injuries in 2011, Meek saw his fastball velocity decrease into the low to mid 90s, ranging from 90 to 95 mph.

-Meek's curveball is his primary off-speed pitch, with the velocity sitting around 79–82 mph.
+Meek's curveball was his primary off-speed pitch, with the velocity sitting around 79–82 mph.

-Meek throws a cutter that was rated in August 2009 as the 3rd most effective cutter in Major League Baseball because of its runs above the MLB average.
-The pitch has "unfair biting" movement, even against left-handed batters, according to Dejan Kovacevic of the Pittsburgh Post-Gazette.
-Average velocity is 92–93 mph and he normally likes to use it when he gets ahead in a count as a strikeout pitch.
-It is normally a very difficult pitch to hit well, helping him limit the number of extra base hits he allows.
+Meek threw a cutter that was rated in August 2009 as the 3rd most effective cutter in Major League Baseball because of its runs above the MLB average.
+The pitch had "unfair biting" movement, even against left-handed batters, according to Dejan Kovacevic of the Pittsburgh Post-Gazette.

-Meek also throws a fourth pitch, an off-speed slider that is seldom used in pressure situations.
-The pitch normally sits around 80–82 mph, mainly incorporated to keep hitters out of a rhythm.
-His ability to throw four pitches well however, makes him rare as a relief pitcher as the normal reliever only possesses a three-pitch arsenal.
+Meek also threw a fourth pitch, an off-speed slider that was seldom used in pressure situations.
+The pitch normally sat around 80–82 mph, mainly incorporated to keep hitters out of a rhythm.
+His ability to throw four pitches well made him rare as a relief pitcher as the normal reliever only possessed a three-pitch arsenal.